usnistgov/OSCAL/docs/schema/__profileXML.md

 ### `<custom>` element | Customized structure for controls

 Frame a structure wherein represented controls will be embedded in resolution

+This element represents a custom arrangement or organization of controls in the resolution of a catalog.
+While [&lt;as-is>](#as-is-element--structure-as-is-retain-source-structure) provides for a restitution of a control set's organization (in one or more source catalogs), this element permits the definition of an entirely different structure.

+Unlike groups within catalogs, `group` elements inside `<custom>` contain references to controls to be included in the group (in resolution) - or more such groups.

 * element `title` (optional)
 * as needed: